 Lynne Ayers Ashbeck is the senior vice president of community engagement and population wellness for Valley Children’s Healthcare.
 She has also served as vice president at Community Medical Centers; regional vice president at the Hospital Council of Northern and Central California; director of Continuing and Global Education at California State University, Fresno; and director of education at Valley Children’s Hospital.
 She is an elected Councilmember in the City of Clovis, first elected in 2001.
 She is also a member of the California Partnership for the San Joaquin Valley Board of Director and the Maddy Institute Board of Directors.
 She received her Master of Arts degree from Fresno Pacific University and a Master of Science degree from California State University, Fresno.
 Vice Chair Ashbeck fills the seat of a representative of a health care service plan or insurer.

 Mara Madrigal-Weiss is the Director of Student Wellness & Positive School Climate and Foster and Homeless Youth Education Programs with the San Diego County Office of Education.
 Her experience includes working with school communities as a Family Case Manager, Protective Services Worker and Family Resource Center Director.
-Madrigal-Weiss received her M.A. in Human Behavior from National University; a M.Ed in counseling and a M.Ed in Educational Leadership from Point Loma Nazarene University.
+Mara received her M.A. in Human Behavior from National University; a M.Ed in School Counseling and a M.Ed in Educational Leadership from Point Loma Nazarene University.
 Mara has been dedicated to promoting student mental health and wellness for over 19 years.
 She is a past president of the International Bullying Prevention Association (IBPA) the only international association dedicated to eradicating bullying worldwide.
-Mara is a member of the California Department of Education’s Student Mental Health Policy Workgroup that supported recently-passed AB 2246 requiring all school districts in California to adopt a suicide prevention policy.
-Commissioner Madrigal-Weiss fills the seat of designee of the State Superintendent of Public Instruction as a Commissioner on the Mental Health Services Oversight and Accountability Commission.
+Mara is a member of the California Department of Education’s Student Mental Health Policy Workgroup.
+At present Mara serves as the designee of the State Superintendent of Public Instruction as a Commissioner on the Mental Health Services Oversight and Accountability Commission.

 Khatera Aslami Tamplen has been the consumer empowerment manager at Alameda County Behavioral Health Care Services since 2012.
 She was executive director at Peers Envisioning and Engaging in Recovery Services from 2007-2012 and served in multiple positions at the Telecare Corporation Villa Fairmont Mental Health Rehabilitation Center from 2002-2007, including director of rehabilitation.
 Tamplen is a member of the Substance Abuse and Mental Health Services Administration, Center for Mental Health Services National Advisory Council and a founding member of the California Association of Mental Health Peer Run Organizations.
 Chair Tamplen represents clients and consumers.